arkency/posts/posts/2024-03-26-do-you-tune-out-ruby-deprecation-warnings.md

 Ruby >= 3, Rails >= 7.1
 </figcaption>

-Before Ruby 3, there is no `category` keyword argument in the `Kernel#warn` method, so we need to perform some string matching to determine if the warning is a deprecation warning.
+[Before Ruby 3](https://bugs.ruby-lang.org/issues/17122), there was not a `category` keyword argument in the `Kernel#warn` method, so we have to perform some string matching to determine if the message is a deprecation warning if we are on Ruby < 3.

 ```ruby
 # config/initializers/capture_ruby_warnings.rb